 These days a WW Workshop visit takes a more holistic form—one that inspires long term behavioural change among members, rather than focusing primarily on weight loss.
 Plus you now have the option to attend workshops in-person or virtually via Zoom.
 This means you can join from anywhere in the world and have even more options to find a time that suits your schedule!

 1. Wellness check-in

-On arrival, you’re greeted by your WW Coach, who chats to you about your progress over the past week.
+You’re first greeted by your WW Coach, who chats to you about your progress over the past week either in-person or via the chat function in Zoom.
 Known as a Wellness Check-in, this one-on-one session allows you to reflect on what’s going well and what’s challenging you.
-You'll set your intentions for the week ahead.
+Your Coach will also help you set your intentions for the week ahead.
 Your Coach will ask whether or not you want to weigh in on the scales.
+If attending a Virtual Workshop, you simply weigh yourself at home and share your weight with the Coach during the check-in if you want to.
 It’s entirely up to you—and, if you choose to weigh yourself, the numbers are seen only by you and your Coach.
 It’s a completely private and confidential process.

 2. Chat to members

 While the Coach continues their Wellness Check-ins, you can sit back and catch up with the other members in your group.
 Some might be long-time WW members; others might just be starting their journey and are keen to pick up tips and strategies from more experienced members.
 It's a friendly and supportive community to share, motivate and inspire each other.
 Some members arrange walking groups, meet ups and coffee catch ups that you can take part of.
 Another great way to keep connected to the WW Community is with Connect via the WW member app.
 Follow members, join groups and share your journey in our private community.
 It's like Instagram for WW members!